Postal addressDepartment of Language and Literature Norwegian University of Science and Technology 7491 Trondheim Norway

 Current Research Interests

 My current research focuses on the history of the interwar period.
-I am mainly interested in British Conservative politics, political writing in the periodical press, book publishing, and European fascism.
+I am mainly interested in British Conservative politics, political writing in the periodical press, and European fascism.

 My latest article, 'The Periodical Press and the Intellectual Culture of Conservatism in Interwar Britain', is to be published in The Historical Journal.